elucian/bee/syntax/overview.md

 ** explicit conversion
 alter a := v as N;
-print a; !truncated to 10
+print a; //truncated to 10

 ** explicit conversion
 alter x := b as R;
-print x; !expect 20.0
+print x; //expect 20.0
 ```

 ## Alphanumeric type